chefury/Journal2025/January.md

 21. Tuesday, First time gambling, Trump took away my $40,000 today.

 29. Wednesday.
 2025 The only gola: To make money.

-29. Wednesday.
-2025 The only gola: To make money.
 How to achieve it?